mattheww/gomill/gomill_docs/intro.rst

   $ ringmaster demo.ctl

-The ringmaster will run five games between the two players, showing a summary of the results on screen.
+The ringmaster will run five games between the two players, showing a summary of the results on screen, and then exit.
 It will create several files named like :file:`demo.{xxx}` in the same directory as :file:`demo.ctl`, including a :file:`demo.sgf` directory containing game records.